allabux21/gwright99.github.io/openshift4/01a-configuration-nightmare.md

 1. It appeared that my cgroup was set to version 1
 1. It appeared that the the runc to crun change had not taken effect.

 I did notice that `eventLogger: file` was present though, so it made me think some of my earlier changes had stuck.
 To test this, I edited the `~/.config/containers/containers.conf` and commented out the `events_logger = "file"` line.
-My expectation was that, when I ran `podman system info` again, I should now see `eventLogger: journald`.
-I ran the podman system info command again and found the 'journald' entry.
-This proved that changes I made in the user-level config file WAS being reflected in the podman system info.

-The first thing I found was that I had missed a runtime entry.
+My expectation was that, when I ran `podman system info` again, I should now see the default `eventLogger: journald`.

+I ran `podman system info` again and found the 'journald' entry in the new output.
+This proved that changes I made in the user-level config file was being reflected in the podman system info, so I must have missed something when I was changing `runc` to `crun`.
+Turns out that - although I had uncommented the crun paths - I had forgotten to change the actual runtime entry.
 I found the line `# runtime = "runc"` and added a new line below `runtime = "crun"`.
 This change was confirmed when I checked the podman system info again.

-So how the hell do I change my cgroup version?
-This was starting to turn into a goosechase:
+#### Problem 7: How the heck do I change my cgroup version!?
+I had managed to make other changes in the config file but was still stumped as to how to change the cgroup version.
+I continued searching but this was quickly devolving into a wild goosechase:

 1. This [stackoverflow post](https://stackoverflow.com/questions/61140609/how-do-i-change-the-cgroup-version-for-podman) asked the exact same question.
-The single answer mentioned 'systemd' (which clearly wasn't going to help me since WSL2 doesnt have it, or OpenRC (I had no idea what this was).
-A response to the answer mentioned that for Ubuntu20.04, the poster ended up editing /etc/default/grub.d/50-cloudimg-settings.cfg, followed by update-grub, followed by a reboot, to get podman to show cgroups v2.
+The single answer mentioned 'systemd' (which clearly wasn't going to help me since WSL2 doesnt have it), or OpenRC (I had no idea what this was).
+A response to the answer mentioned that for Ubuntu 20.04, the poster ended up editing `/etc/default/grub.d/50-cloudimg-settings.cfg`, followed by update-grub, followed by a reboot, to get podman to show cgroups v2.
 But the poster didnt say what they had actually added.

-1. This [GitHub Gist](https://gist.github.com/trevorwhitney/d83353ff59cc0b7d8ae58116d1fe98f0) said that - to enable cgroups v2 on a Google Cloud instance, you need to edit /etc/default/grub.d/50-cloudimg-settings.cfg and add `cgroup_no_v1=all` to the end of the GRUB_CMDLINE_LINUX_DEFAULT, so it looks something like `GRUB_CMDLINE_LINUX_DEFAULT="console=tty50 cgroup_no_v1=all".
+1. This [GitHub Gist](https://gist.github.com/trevorwhitney/d83353ff59cc0b7d8ae58116d1fe98f0) said that - to enable cgroups v2 on a Google Cloud instance, you need to edit /etc/default/grub.d/50-cloudimg-settings.cfg and add `cgroup_no_v1=all` to the end of the GRUB_CMDLINE_LINUX_DEFAULT, so it looks something like `GRUB_CMDLINE_LINUX_DEFAULT="console=tty50 cgroup_no_v1=all"`.
+Now we were quickly veering into exotic bootloader territory and a whole other realm of system knowledge I was going to have to learn.

+1. I found other podman bug reports that mentioned the same errors I was encountering, but it was mostly the package developers discussing the inner workings of Linux OS implementations amongst themselves and I had no idea what on earth they were talking about.

-I had a decision to make did I even need cgroups v2?
-I only made the changes earlier because of the installation steps saying you had to make changes to accommodate cgroups v2.
+I was starting to lose hope.
+I just wanted to spin up some 'hello world'-type containers - why was I stuck drowning in Linux configuration hell?!
+Then I had an epiphany: _Maybe I didn't need to change my cgroups version at all_?
+Did I even need cgroups v2?
+I only made the changes earlier because of the installation steps saying you had to make changes to accommodate cgroups v2 (_and my assumption that that was what I was running_).
 But if podman thought it was using cgroups v1, was I ok?
-I had no idea.

 I started thinking about the actual error I received again: `Error: systemd cgroup flag passed, but systemd support for managing cgroups is not available: OCI runtime error`.
 Even though it didn't show up in the `podman system info` output, I had added an uncommented `cgroup_manager="cgroupfs"` into the file (meant to supplant the default `cgroup_manager="systemd"`.
 So why was podman complaining about the systemd cgroup flag?!